 Once you’re on the job, there are further benefits to having a mentor on your side.
 For example, if you face an unexpected or otherwise uncharted challenge in your new role, you have someone who can provide you with advice on how to handle it.

-If they’re within your company, your mentor can guide you — and perhaps even recommend you for a role — when you’re ready to move up the career ladder.
+If they’re within your company, your mentor can guide you — and perhaps even recommend you for a role — when you’re ready to move up the post-military career ladder.

 This is similar to your resume, but perhaps even more critical regarding shaping your military experience to prove it applies to potential domestic jobs, too.
 The best way to do this is to look at the job description.
 What skills are they looking for in a person to fill that position?
 What past experiences?